Spherical varieties and integral representations of L-functions: Periods and the Rankin-Selberg method

 \subsection{Pre-flag bundles}

+We are about to describe the geometric structure which gives rise to Rankin-Selberg integrals.
+We hasten to clarify, and it will probably be clear to the reader, that it is not a very natural structure from the general point of view that we have taken thus far, and its occurence should be seen as a coincidence.
+Indeed, the structure is not defined in terms of the original group $G$, but in terms of a possibly different group $\tilde G$, and relies on being able to decompose the variety by a sequence of maps with simple, easily identifiable fibers.

 We keep assuming that $\mathcal Z(G)^0\xrightarrow{\sim} \mathcal Z(X)$.
-We will say that an affine spherical $G$-variety $X$ has the structure of a \emph{pre-flag bundle} if: \begin{itemize} \item $X$ is the affine closure of a $G$-stable subvariety $\tilde X^+$, which is homogeneous under a reductive group $\tilde G$; \item there is an almost direct factor $L$ of $G$, including $\mathcal Z(G)^0$, which acts freely by $\tilde G$-automorphisms on $\tilde X^+$; \item the quotient $\tilde X^+/L$ is proper over an affine, $\tilde G$-homogeneous variety $Y$, called the \emph{base} of the pre-flag bundle. \end{itemize}
+We will say that an affine spherical $G$-variety $X$ has the structure of a \emph{pre-flag bundle} if it is the affine closure of a $G$-stable subvariety $\tilde X^+$, which has the following structure: \begin{enumerate} \item $\tilde X^+$ is homogeneous under a reductive group $\tilde G$; \item there is a diagram of homogeneous $\tilde G$-varieties with surjective morphisms: